We slunk in, heads held high.

 One heartbeat.
 Pump pump flash.

-Huh, and I shivered just then.
-Silk slid across my soul and—shiver.
+Huh, and I shiver.
+Silk slid across my soul and—shiver shiver.

 She flicks her hair, golden shining in the green, and it skips.